Altinn/altinn-application-owner-system/README.md

 Events processor is responsible to

 - Download Instance document
-- Download all data and store to Azure Storage Account
+- Download all data and store it as blobs in an Azure Storage Account

-Put event on the confirmation queue
+Put events on the confirmation queue

 ### Events Confirmation